historicalnetworkresearch/lausanne/workshops.md

 Anyone is welcome to take part, and there's no need to have any previous knowledge of network analysis.

 ## Workshop 1: "Visual Network Analysis" with Mathieu Jacomy
 How do I read a network graph?
 A pioneer in network visualisation, Mathieu Jacomy is also the creator of the Gephi software, widely used in our disciplines.
-But this is not a Gephi workshop, but rather a practical way of understanding what can be learned from these complex images.
+But this is not a Gephi workshop, rather a practical way of understanding what can be learned from these complex images.

 <a href="https://vbn.aau.dk/en/persons/144218"><img src="https://raw.githubusercontent.com/historicalnetworkresearch/lausanne/master/img/mathieujacomy.png" style="width:100px"></a>